There’s a consistent, almost predictable behavior pattern with many photographers who are successful.

 But valuable critiques from photographers who are qualified to help.

-The photographer who bravely submits their work, their goals, their challenges for review benefits in a big way.
+The photographer who bravely submits their work, their goals, their challenges for review benefit in a big way.

 A closed minded photographer is nothing more than a fool.